How to Become a Homicide Detective: The Complete Guide Learn how to become a homicide detective and read what it takes

 No amount of wishing is going to bring someone back from the dead.
 That’s why solving murder is so important for our society, and why it takes a special person to be an effective homicide detective.
 Here’s how to become a homicide detective and what you’ll do in this demanding career.

 When a murder is reported, homicide detectives and the CSI unit are sent out to evaluate the crime scene.
 They work together to examine the scene, talk with witnesses, and check for and collect evidence.
-While the CSI unit, with its state-of-the-art equipment processes evidence, homicide detectives interview witnesses and suspects.
+While the CSI unit uses its state-of-the-art equipment to process evidence, homicide detectives interview witnesses and suspects.
 The sooner detectives act on information and evidence, the better their chances of solving a murder.
 Effective teamwork between detectives and their CSI unit is one of the main ways that police are able to solve murders.

 The homicide detective in charge of the murder scene has certain duties and responsibilities.
 Once you become a homicide detective, you’ll do, and oversee, the following tasks: